 It's no coincidence some of the best songs in country music are love songs to Texas.
 The state produces some of the world's best songwriters, and you better believe they keep home in their hearts.

 Texas is massive, but it's still hard to fit all the love Texans hold for their dear home state within its borders.
 So they have to spread the message far and wide, from classic country to recent hits.
 There's just so much to sing about when it comes to The Lone Star State.
 Artists such as George Strait, Miranda Lambert, Jerry Jeff Walker, Elvis Presley, Stevie Ray Vaughan and more have recorded tributes to Texas.

 25. "Austin," Blake Shelton

 Once upon a time, Blake Shelton was considered a promising new edge to traditional country.
-His debut single "Austin" was an amazing success, staying at No. 1 for 5 weeks (a first since 1992 and a record that held up for 10 years for him).
+His debut single "Austin" was an amazing success, staying at No. 1 for five weeks (a first since 1992 and a record that held up for 10 years for him).
 It's also a pretty phenomenal love story about a woman from Austin and a man who kept her forever in his memory.
 The line "P.S. if this is Austin, I still love you" was adapted as a bit of a love note to the city itself and that message still resonates.

 24. "Blame It On Texas," Mark Chesnutt

 "Blame It On Texas" perfectly captures the sentiment so many Texans feel when they leave the state but can't help but be drawn back.
 Chesnutt tells the lovers he has to leave behind to blame it on the state that keeps calling him home.
 As Chesnutt says, "the Golden Gate is great, but it ain't home."

 23. "What I Like About Texas," Gary P. Nunn